 Maybe math is hard–they might need to visually see it laid out.

-Broken relationship, mean words, or worse, tragic circumstances.
-Talk with them and let them know you understand it is hard.
+Broken relationship, mean words- or worse-tragic circumstances.
+Talk with them and let them know you understand and want to help.

 FIND ONE POSITIVE AND CONSISTENTLY POUR INTO THIS